parsfilo/remokaggle/README.md

 # Remokaggle :rocket:
 A quick script to setup SSH to Kaggle Kernel for Deep Learning.
 In order to use that sexy P100 for free (and without many restriction of Jupyter Notebook) :P

+## :bangbang::bangbang: UPDATE :bangbang::bangbang:
+Kaggle had blocked any attempt of creating an SSH tunneling into a running Kaggle kernel.
+So unfortunately this repo is **NO LONGER WORKS**.
+Attempting to use the script presented in this repo might violate Term and Conditions of Kaggle and **WILL GET YOUR KAGGLE ACCOUNT BANNED**!

+While we wait for Kaggle to change its policy, the best solution for a free (or relatively cheap) GPU instance with a full SSH connection is **GOOGLE COLAB** (As well as Colab Pro) with a Tesla V100 for up to 24 hours.
+I have created another package that can help you get an SSH tunnel to a running Colab notebook in this repo: https://github.com/lamhoangtung/colab_ssh.
+You guys should use it instead.

+Thanks for checking by :v: !

 ## Preparation
 1. Go to https://dashboard.ngrok.com/auth and get your authentication token after register with Google or Github (You only have to do this once)
 2. Modify the [get_ssh.py](./get_ssh.py) file: